rseidt/certbot-azure/README.md

 | `AZURE_APP_GW_RESOURCE_GROUP_NAME` | Name of the Application Gateway Resource Group |

 Please understand that this is a pure UPDATE script it will not be able to initially DEPLOY the ssl certificate.
 For this a different deploy-hook script would be necessary.

+The script will keep running until the _long running operation_ is committed by azure.
+Sometimes this takes very long.
+Even if the actual task to update the pfx file is already completed, azure refuses to commit. consider using the `--no-wait` in the `az network application-gateway ssl-cert update`command.

+## Run it inside Azure Container instances

+The container can of course be used inside Azure Container instances.

+Therefore see the example azure deployment template `azure-resources/certbot-deployment.json`

+- Create a new Resouce Group, or use the one where your Application Gateway resides (which you want to update).
+In the example the Resource Group is named "AppGateway".

+- Create a storage account or use an exisiting one
+- Create a new file share with the name `certbot-azure`
+- Get the values for `storageAccountName` and `storageAccountKey` from the Portal website (_Account Keys_ section in the storage account configuration page) and update the `certbot-deployment.json` file accordingly.

+As the deployment template has the restart poliy 'Never' it will run only once and needs to be rerun any time you want to renew the certificate.
+This can be done either manually or using a scheduler.